Context budgets: how to allocate tokens for AI agents

 A context window is the total text an AI model can process at once.
 Learn how they work, why size isn't everything, and what actually affects performance.

 Prompt engineering is a dead end.
-Context engineering is the discipline replacing it.
-Here's what it is, why it matters, and how to apply it.
+Context engineering — designing what information AI models receive — is replacing it.
+Here's how to start applying it.

-Research shows LLMs drop from 95% to 60% accuracy as context grows.
-Learn about context rot, the lost-in-the-middle problem, and why bigger context windows aren't the solution.
+Research shows LLMs drop from 95% to 60% accuracy as context grows stale.
+Here's how context rot degrades AI performance and why bigger windows won't help.